uchicago-cs/chiventure/docs/actions.md

 #### Definitions
 **Conditions**:

-When an action is requested on an item, these conditions<br>
+When an action is requested on an item, these conditions

 must be met in order for an action to be successful.
 When the action is successful<br>
 there are potential effects that can occur. <br>